mwilliamson/python-mammoth/README.md

 * `include_default_style_map`: by default, the style map passed in `style_map` is combined with the default style map.
   To stop using the default style map altogether, pass `include_default_style_map=False`.

+* Source documents may reference files outside of the source document.
+  To disable access to any such external files during the conversion process, pass `external_file_access=False`.

 * `convert_image`: by default, images are converted to `<img>` elements with the source included inline in the `src` attribute.
   Set this argument to an [image converter](#image-converters) to override the default behaviour.